satori-com/mzbench/doc/deployment_guide.md

 This parameter specifies where to store the various benchmark generated data.

-By default `mz_bench_api_data` in the home directory of the user who started the server.
+By default `mzbench_api_data` in the home directory of the user who started the server.

 ### `{graphite, "<hostname or ip>"}`